EOD Airman fuels local high school’s robotics team

 |0

-This work, EOD Airman fuels local high school’s robotics team [Image 3 of 3], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, EOD Airman fuels local high school’s robotics team, by SrA Alexis Morris, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT